Drugs & Medications - Vivarin oral

 Vivarin oral Overdose

-If overdose is suspected, contact a poison control center or emergency room right away.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: stomach/abdominal pain, mental/mood changes, seizures, fast/irregular heartbeat.NOTES:

 Keep all regular medical and laboratory appointments.MISSED DOSE: